HEnquist/camilladsp/README.md

 By passing the verbosity flag once, `-v`, `debug` messages are enabled.
 If it's given twice, `-vv`, it also prints `trace` messages.

 The log messages are normally written to the terminal via stderr, but they can instead be written to a file by giving the `--logfile` option.
 The argument should be the path to the logfile.
 If this file is not writable, CamillaDSP will panic and exit.

+Log rotation can be enabled by the `--log_rotate_size` option.
+This creates a new log file whenever the log fize size exceeds the given size in bytes.
+When rotation is enabled the current log file gets an added infix of `_rCURRENT`, so for example `logfile.log` becomes `logfile_rCURRENT.log`.
+When the file is rotated, the old logs are kept with a timestamp as infix, for example `logfile_r2023-01-29_12-59-00.log`.
+The default is to keep all previous log files, but this can be limited by setting the `--log_keep_nbr` option to the desired number.

 ### Persistent storage of state